nens/threedi-docs/source/d_1d_objects.rst

 Pumpstation (with end node)
 ----------------------------

 Pumpstation that transports water from one connection node to another.
-See :ref:`pumps` details on how pumping stations work in 3Di.
+See :ref:`pump` for details on how pumping stations work in 3Di.
 If you want the pumpstation to pump the water out of the model, use :ref:`pumpstation_without_end_node`.
 You do *not* need to use a 1D boundary condition for this.

 Geometry
 ^^^^^^^^